josmar-crwdstffng/angular/aio/content/guide/docs-lint-errors.md

 ### A word is *too-wordy* or should be replaced by another

 Generally, technical documentation should use a simple and consistent vocabulary to be understood by a wide audience.
-Words that trigger this message are usually words for which there's a simpler way to convey the same thought.
+Words that trigger this message are usually words for which there is a simpler way to convey the same thought.

 <!-- vale Angular.Google_Spacing = NO -->
 <!-- vale Angular.Google_Headings = NO -->